vboussange/PiecewiseInference.jl/readme.md

 Suite for inverse modelling of dynamical systems characterised by complex dynamics.

-**PiecewiseInference.jl** implements a **segmentation method** that improves the convergence of local search methods by regularizing the inference problem.
+**PiecewiseInference.jl** is designed to enhance the convergence of time series-based parameter inversion methods.
+It achieves this by implementing a segmentation method and parameter normalization, which regularize the inference problem, together with minibatching.

 ![](docs/animated.gif)